In September 2022, Google completed rolling out Performance Max, a new type of Ad campaign that replaced most Smart Shopping and Local campaigns.

 Remember that an audience signal is used only as a suggestion.
 Your campaign won’t necessarily target users on that list, but the information will help Google start to learn about your audience.
 This should theoretically mean better results more quickly.

-If you’ve already used Google Ads, there will be some elements of Performance Max that are already familiar.
+If you’ve already used Google Ads, there will be some elements of Performance Max that are familiar.
 The main loss from the new campaign type is control, but for beginners this can be a good thing.
-PMax allows you to set up effective ads quickly and easily, although a more in-depth knowledge will help you optimise to get even better results.
+Performance Max allows you to set up effective ads quickly and easily, although a more in-depth knowledge will help you optimise to get even better results.